Kuret/dotfiles-wsl/README.md

   `ssh -T git@github.com` to verify ssh connection

 # Issues
+- Currently only does a single user install of Nix so any package installed using Nix won't be able to run as a different user (Including running as root with `sudo`)
 - Couldn't get Qt5/Qt5Webkit/Qmake to work using Nix, refer to https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit to install it on your OS if stuff fails to build.